How Much Compensation For Lack of Oxygen at Birth

 While doctors, midwives and other medical staff are trained to spot problems during labour, sometimes mistakes are made.
-Sadly, when these errors cause a baby to be deprived of oxygen, they can have devastating consequences for the child and their family.
+Sadly, when these errors cause a baby to be deprived of oxygen, there can devastating consequences.

-If a midwife fails to correctly interpret a baby’s heart rate and delivery is delayed, for example, the baby might be starved of oxygen for longer than should have been the case.
+If a midwife incorrectly interprets a baby’s heart rate and delivery is delayed, for example, the baby might be starved of oxygen.
 In the most serious of cases, this can cause brain damage.

 If the way a baby’s birth was managed caused them to experience lack of oxygen at birth, they might be left with a serious life-altering condition.
 Oxygen deprivation can be caused by:

 If a baby is without sufficient oxygen, for whatever reason, this can have long-term effects on the infant and their family.
 Lack of oxygen at birth can cause a number of birth injuries and medical conditions including: